 5. Make a Video Preview

 Customers love video content.
 Studies show that a video can boost a landing page’s conversion rate by 80%.
 What’s true for SaaS sites is also true for your event.
 If you’ve done events before, you probably have great footage from previous years that you can use to market this year’s event.

 No one knows the power of video marketing better than the experts at Wistia, so it’s no surprise that video is a key part of how they promote their annual WistiaFest event.

 WistiaFest has been going strong for three years now.
 That means Wistia has plenty of material from its previous conferences to create a video.
-This way target audience can see what they can expect at the next ‘Fest and why they should be excited.
+This way target audiences can see what they can expect at the next ‘Fest and why they should be excited.

 If this is your company’ first event, you could pull videos of your experts speaking at other conferences, or even get the team together and make your own promotional video.
 As hard as videos can be, the payoff can be huge.
 They engage more of the senses than the written word and let you show your audience what your event will actually look like.

-Your Event Needs this
+Your Event Needs A Platform

 Between the venue, speakers, and food, events are tough to put together.
 But if you only invest in the event itself, all of your hard work might be for nothing.
 You also need to build a brand for your event.

 Content marketing is the best way to do it.
 These strategies enable you to pull in your core audience, reach new people, and enhance your company’s image within your industry.

 Of course, we could go on for hours about that, but why not just Book a Demo and talk with us for at least 15 minutes.
 We’d be more than happy to show you how EventBank can fit into your next event and get you that 5000-person strong turnout you’ve always wanter.